erikshelley/obsidian-enhanced-treemap/README.md

 >
 > When updating this setting for individual headers or cells use `border_color` even for headers.
 > - **Valid Values:** a set containing any of the following elements:
->     - h: a number from 0 to 360 to specify the hue (see image below)
+>     - h: a number from 0 to 360 to specify the hue
 >     - s: a number from 0 to 1 to specify the saturation
 >     - l: a number from 0 to 1 to specify the lightness
 >     - a: a number from 0 to 1 to specify the alpha/transparency